Posts

 Image

-Monday evening in Bordeaux was pretty quiet.
-Most of the restaurants were closed but we were able to find a cute little bistro called Glouton that was listed as vegetarian friendly and accepted online reservations for six people (not an easy find in Bordeaux).
-Although it didn't seem vegetarian friendly at first.
+Monday evening in Bordeaux was quiet; most of the restaurants were closed but we found a cute little bistro Glouton that was listed as vegetarian friendly and also accepted online reservations for six people (not an easy find in Bordeaux).
+It didn't seem vegetarian friendly at first.
 The tiny chalkboard only listed two appetizers, two entrees and dessert; but after speaking with the waiter we were presented with a few additional options that sounded wonderful.
 I'm obviously not vegetarian but the options sounded so good I jumped on board with the veggie set.
-Burrata is always delicious on its own but add on freshly ground pesto, basil and some of the thickest, juiciest heirloom tomatoes in existence and a this normally delicious Burrata became knock your socks off kind of good.
+Burrata is always delicious but add on freshly ground pesto, basil and some juicy heirloom tomatoes and a this Burrata became knock your socks off kind of good.
 It was followed by a wonderful creamy Risotto studded with mushroom, cherry tomato and spring onion that tasted just as fresh and seasonal as the Burrata.
+For dessert a Black Cherry Floating Island which provided a sweet and simple end to a lovely

 Le Bordeaux- Gordon Ramsey